jasp-de/jasp-de/readme.md

 Hi there, my name is Jasper, I am a creative web developer and e-commerce expert!
 After studying abroad in the Netherlands, I am now based in Berlin.
-I love using my braod skillset to bring complex, creative projects to life!
+I love using my braod skillset in programming, marketing and business develpoment to bring complex, creative projects to life!
 I am excited about:

 - art, design & technology
 - AI & business automations
 - health, fitness & nutrition

 ## What i can do for you: